Saurabh3207/ArogyaSathi/README.md

-# 🏥 ArogyaSathi – Offline Mobile EHR
+# 🏥 ArogyaSathi – Offline Mobile Health Record System

-ArogyaSathi is an **offline-first mobile Electronic Health Record (EHR)** system designed for ASHA workers in rural and low-connectivity areas.
-It enables secure patient management, visit tracking, vaccination & ANC reminders, and automatic data synchronization when internet connectivity becomes available.
+ArogyaSathi is an offline-first mobile application designed for ASHA workers in rural and low-connectivity areas.
+It enables secure patient registration, visit tracking, vaccination & ANC reminders, and automatic data synchronization when internet connectivity becomes available.

 ---